infobyte/doggie/docs/software/doggie/intro.md

 Faraday Doggie is the official, professionally manufactured hardware version of the Doggie project, released by Faraday Security in 2025.
 It serves as a modular, flexible, open-source adapter that bridges a computer to a CAN Bus network via USB, with support for BLE and UART extensions.

 More information at [Faraday Doggie page](/hardware/faraday)

-## Disclaimer
-This project is a **work in progress**, and contributions are highly encouraged!
-While it is functional, some features may still be under development.

-If you encounter issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-### License
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.